Chili Con Carne-Style Pierogi

 • 1 tsp brown sugar

-• sea salt + black pepper to taste
+• coarsely ground black pepper - to taste

 • grated cheddar